Legion of French Volunteers Against Bolshevism: Siege of Moscow, November–December 1941

-"Bandit-fighting" operations, 1942–1944
+Separation and "bandit-fighting" operations, 1941–43

 In the aftermath of its initial deployment, the LVF was withdrawn from front-line service and assigned to so-called "bandit-fighting" operations (Bandenbekämpfung) against supposed Soviet partisans in the rear-echelons of Army Group Centre.
 Almost immediately, however, it was withdrawn entirely from service soon afterwards and transferred to Radom in the General Government to reform.
 Another contingent of volunteers arrived from France in December 1941 and formed the basis of the 3rd Battalion.
 As the LVF's 2nd Battalion had been almost entirely annihilated, the LVF still numbered two battalions numbered the 1st and 3rd.
 In Radom, the Germans purged the unit of more prominent political activists as well as the White Russian, Arab and African personnel whose enlistment it had already forbidden.
 Labonne was recalled to Paris in March 1942 and removed from his command but was awarded the Iron Cross Second Class as a face-saving measure.

 After its reorganisation, the Legion's two remaining battalions were deployed separately to "bandit-fighting" operations in the region around Smolensk under the auspices of Army Group Centre.
 The 3rd Battalion was assigned to the 44th Security Regiment of the 221st Security Division in May 1942.
 In July 1942, the 1st Battalion was attached to the 2nd Security Regiment in the 286th Security Division.
 Although no longer operating as a single unit, the LVF's total strength grew to 3,641 men.
 In the course of their service in this capacity, French soldiers became known for their indiscipline and looting from civilian population.
 They acted with similar violence to their German counterparts who routinely killed Soviet civilians, especially Jews, who fell into their hands.
 According to the historian Rolf-Dieter Müller, "brute force was used against the population, including the plundering and destruction of villages".
 The historian Aleksandr Vershinin states that the personnel of the LVF thought the Soviet citizens they encountered were backward, culturally inferior and even subhuman, and sometimes drew parallels with French colonial troops involved in punitive expeditions in North Africa.
 According to Beyda, the LVF proved to be largely ineffective in anti-partisan warfare as a result of a combination of low morale, disagreements with the German command, and military inexperience.